Stripe VS Square: Which Is Better For Online Payments?

 Stripe does offer enterprise pricing for very large businesses, and some nonprofits may be eligible for a special rate.
 Stripe doesn’t make any promises about nonprofit pricing apart from “let us know and we’ll see what we can do.”
 So you shouldn’t assume it’s guaranteed.

 With Stripe, you may also be able to negotiate for micro-transaction rates as well.
-Whereas per-transaction fees like the $0.30 Stripe and Square charge can eat up fees from small transactions (less than $10 in particular), micro-transaction rates typically include a higher percentage and a lower per-transaction fee that can save merchants money.
+Whereas per-transaction fees such as the $0.30 Stripe and Square charge can eat up profits from small transactions (less than $10 in particular), micro-transaction rates typically include a higher percentage and a lower per-transaction fee that can save merchants money.
 This is ideal for anyone who sells digital goods and other low-cost items.

 Because it’s something offered as part of a custom package, Stripe may not offer this deal to everyone.
-If you’re unable to get a micro-transaction plan from Stripe, it might be worth looking at a third option — PayPal (read our review) — instead.
-The 5% + $0.05 fee structure PayPal uses could save you quite a bit of money in the long run.
+If you’re unable to get a micro-transaction plan from Stripe, it might be worth looking at a third option — PayPal — instead.

 All in all, Stripe and Square are fairly evenly matched in pricing.
 Some merchants might enjoy the lack of chargeback fees and included chargeback protection that Square offers.
 But Stripe might be a bigger draw for other companies, despite the costs for using some of its additional services, such as Stripe Billing.